Barton, Cambridgeshire: Economy

-Barton's village shop complex includes a shoe shop, hair and beauty salon, and Conkers Stores, a traditional village shop and Post Office, and the area's only petrol station, which is attached to a car franchise and has a shop which sells confectionery imported from the United States.
+Barton's village shop complex used to include a shoe shop, hair and beauty salon, and Conkers Stores, a traditional village shop and Post Office, and the area's only petrol station, which is attached to a car franchise and has a shop which sells confectionery imported from the United States.
+Now, only Conkers, the petrol station and the car franchise remain.
 There are two public houses in the village: The Hoops, on New Road; and the White Horse Inn, on the High Street.
 Barton is also home to a country shopping complex, Burwash Manor Barns, housing among other businesses a butcher, organic grocer, tea rooms, toy shop, wine merchant, and Persian rug outlet.
 The complex attracts visitors from across Cambridgeshire.
 Also in Barton is the headquarters of The Countryside Restoration Trust, which has been there since the charity's establishment in 1993.

 Employment within the village is very limited.
 Most residents commute to work at locations across southern Cambridgeshire and in London.
 The area is starting to attract commuters, who park their cars and then cycle to work.
 There are plans for some kind of park and ride/cycle on the outskirts of Barton.